MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 ## Tying it all together

-Let's take the previous `AllMessagesLogger` we created and run a build.
+Let's take the `AllMessagesLogger` we created before and run a build.
 Simplifying a whole lot and gracefully indenting it, we'd get something like:

 {% highlight text %}
 BuildStarted